billbrod/booklet-assembler/README.md

    making sure to use "Short Edge" for double-sided printing and printing two pdf pages per printer page.

+# Additional scripts

+- `make_blank.sh`: simple shell script to create a blank pdf page with given dimensions (requires ImageMagick).
+Accepts one argument, the dimension of the page in the format `AxB`, where `A` and `B` are numbers.
+You can find the dimensions of your pdf by running `pdftk {filename} dump_data | grep "PageMediaDimensions"` on it.
+    - You can combine this blank page with your file (for the purpose of e.g., making the spreads line up correctly) by using `pdftk cat` (see `rearrange_singles.py` for an example use).

 # Requirements

 - ghostscript for `spreads_to_singles.sh`.
 This was already installed on my